hassio-addons/addon-phlex/README.md

 [![Buy me a coffee][buymeacoffee-shield]][buymeacoffee]

-A super-sexy voice interface for Plex.
+A super-sexy text and voice interface for Plex.

 ![Screenshot][screenshot]